marcelklehr/dom-ot/README.md

 ## API

 ### domOT
 The object you get from `require('dom-ot')` is a full-featured shareJS ottype.
 This allows you to use dom-ot together with [shareJS](https://github.com/share/sharejs) or the more unixy [gulf](https://github.com/marcelklehr/gulf).
 The shareJS interface will deal only with edits.
-AN edit is essentially an array of operations.
+An edit is essentially an array of operations.

 ### new domOT.Move(fromPath, toPath, [serializedNode])
 This operation allows you to move a node from one path to another.
 Set `fromPath` to null to insert a node into the tree (which should be passed as `serializedNode`, serialized with [vdom-serialize](http://github.com/marcelklehr/vdom-serialize)).